-When I was young, my books were well loved—sometimes doing double duty in building-block towers, other times, as a source of past-bedtime sneak-reading under the covers, one word at a time, dimly lit by the glow-in-the-dark eye of my owl puppet.
+When I was young, my books were well loved—sometimes doing double duty in block towers, other times, as a source of past-bedtime sneak-reading under the covers, lit by the glow-in-the-dark eye of my owl puppet, one word at a time.

 Writing is like that.
 Actually all creativity is—whether it’s art, dance, music, science, math—you need to be both brave and vulnerable to create something new.
 Otherwise, you stick with what’s safe and you (and others around you) eventually leave or go nuts with boredom.

 Kindness and Good Advice